 The Red flowering currant inhabits the drier portions of the south coast of British Columbia and also lurks in scattered localities in the interior of the province.
 It grows all over Vancouver Island and I must say, it is one of my most favorite flowering shrubs in my area of Campbell River.
 Its distribution extends southward along the coast into northern California.

-The beautiful Red Flowers are a great attraction for people but butterflies, Hummingbirds and bees utilize it also.
+The beautiful Red Flowers is a great attraction for people but butterflies, Hummingbirds, and bees utilize it also.

 The plant blooms from March to May, depending on the location with masses of pale to bright pink blooms that droop in luscious bunches at the tips of the branches.